-Plus, it somehow improves the browsing experience as you get to show customers the items they might not have seen yet when they’re shopping, which probably might interest them as well.
+Plus, it somehow improves the browsing experience as you get to show customers the items they might not have seen yet when they’re shopping, which might also interest them.

 How to do this:

 The sample popup is one of Poptin’s customizable and responsive templates.
 You can use it for your design and customize it with your products.
-Next, follow the steps here: How to add an item to your Shopify store’s cart via Poptin.
+Next, follow the steps: How to add an item to your Shopify store’s cart via Poptin.

 3. Surprise first-time visitors with discount coupons

-Once they landed on your website or landing page, make sure you have something to offer them, like house guests being served with welcome drinks.
+Once they land on your website or landing page, ensure you have something to offer them, like house guests being served welcome drinks.

 Of course, discount coupons are the most popular ones.
 So pop them enticing offers like coupon pop ups for their first purchase, free shipping, or some value-packed freebies.

-Be clear on your CTA that it’s only applicable for their first visit, and they would lose it if they don’t purchase anything.
+Be clear on your CTA that it’s only applicable for their first visit; they would lose it if they don’t purchase anything.
 This way, you’d have more chances of driving more sales conversions.